35 Fast Dinner Ideas for Any Night of the Week

 Steak With Artichoke and Cherry Pepper Sauté

 When a steak sure would hit the spot, but you’re looking for something more interesting than a supper of meat and potatoes, try this surprisingly delicious combination.
-We designed the recipe with ease in mind; after you sear the steak, you’ll cook the simple side dish of charred bread, artichoke hearts, and peppadews, in a second skillet.
-The side requires just a few minutes of cooking time, giving the meat the perfect amount of time to rest before slicing and serving.
+We designed the recipe with ease in mind; after you sear the steak, you’ll cook the simple side dish of charred bread, artichoke hearts, and peppadews in a second skillet.
+The side requires just a few minutes of cooking time, giving the meat the perfect amount of time to rest before you slice and serve.

 Get the recipe: Steak With Artichoke and Cherry Pepper Sauté

 Halibut and quick-cooking mussels are the stars of this rich, fragrant meal-in-a-bowl.
-And while the seafood soup might look fancy, and even a bit time-intensive, it’s actually quite easy to prepare: After sautéing leeks, garlic, and fennel in a saucepan, you’ll add sherry and canned diced tomatoes before bringing the mixture to a simmer.
-Add the fish and mussels, and simmer another 5 minutes, tops.
-Garnish the bowls with freshly chopped parsley and put a bowl of mixed olives on the table, and you’re ready to eat.
+And while the seafood soup might look fancy, and even a bit time-intensive, it’s actually quite an easy dinner o prepare: After sautéing leeks, garlic, and fennel in a saucepan, you’ll add sherry and canned diced tomatoes before bringing the mixture to a simmer.
+Add the fish and mussels, and simmer another five minutes, tops.
+Garnish the bowls with freshly chopped parsley, put a bowl of mixed olives on the table, and you’re ready to eat.
 Crusty bread makes a great addition, too.

 Get the recipe: Fishermen’s Soup